lexibank/tlopo/out/vol3/chapter7.md

 [^31]: See also the discussion of some of the items in this cognate set in [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001)).

-[^32]: [Wolff](../references.md#source-Wolff1994) ([1994](../references.md#source-Wolff1994)) argues that this term should not be reconstructed for PMP as the non-Oceanic items have denotata unconnected with S.forstenii.
+[^32]: [Wolff](../references.md#source-Wolff1994) ([1994](../references.md#source-Wolff1994)) argues that this term should not be reconstructed for PMP as the non-Oceanic items have denotata unconnected with S. forstenii.
 However, the[ ACD ](../references.md#source-Blust1995)includes Belau ias 'Excoecaria agallocha', a tree that also has toxic sap, thus supporting the PMP form.

 [^33]: It is not clear whether POc &ast;-w- was phonemic in this environment.